Chemical118/ProRF.jl/docs/src/index.md

 `ProRF` provides a full process for applying the random forest model of protein sequences.
 Also, we support parallel computing, please turn on the julia with multiple threads.

 ## Install
+!!! warning
+    `ProRF` uses Python module `Bokeh`, `Matplotlib` by `PyCall` to provide UI.
+Please install these module or execute below code before add `ProRF`.

+    ```
+    pip install matplotlib
+    pip install bokeh
+    ```

+    For more information, see [PyCall documentaion](https://github.com/JuliaPy/PyCall.jl).

 ```julia
 using Pkg
 Pkg.add("https://github.com/Chemical118/ProRF.jl")
 ```

 ## Examples
-!!! warning
+!!! note
-    `ProRF` recommends interactive mode like `IJulia`, however if you want to run in non-interactive mode, run the code below to execute code.
+    `ProRF` recommends interactive mode like `IJulia`, however if you want to run in non-interactive mode, execute below code to see graphs.
     ```julia
     julia_isinteractive(false)
     ```